stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 Over the last three years the Stacks community has identified several issues with the current system design:
 1. **Slow Bitcoin blocks, Stacks forks, and missed sortitions are disruptive to on-chain applications.** The act of waiting to produce a new block until after a sortition elects a valid miner ties best-case Stacks block production rate to the block production rate of Bitcoin, leading to very high transaction confirmation latency.
 2. **Microblocks are not effective in speeding up transaction confirmation time.** While microblocks have the potential to mitigate missed sortitions and improve transaction inclusion time, they do not work in practice because the protocol cannot ensure that microblocks will be confirmed until the next sortition happens.
 Additionally, new miners will often orphan recently-confirmed transactions from the old miner that were included in microblocks because there is no consensus-critical procedure that forces the next miner to build upon the latest microblock.
-3. **Stacks forks are not tied to Bitcoin forks, allowing cheap reorgs** The cost to reorg the last N blocks in the Stacks blockchain is the cost to produce the next N + 1 Stacks blocks (i.e. by spending BTC), which is cheap compared to the cost of reorging the Bitcoin.
+3. **Stacks forks are not tied to Bitcoin forks, allowing cheap reorgs** The cost to reorg the last N blocks in the Stacks blockchain is the cost to produce the next N + 1 Stacks blocks (i.e. by spending BTC), which is cheap compared to the cost of reorging the Bitcoin blockchain.
 This SIP describes an opportunity to tie the canonical Stacks fork to the Bitcoin blockchain such that the act of reorging Stacks chain history requires the Stacks miner to produce the fork with 70% of stacker sign-off.
 4. **Stacks forks arise due to poorly-connected miners.** If a set of miners has a hard time learning the canonical Stacks chain tip when they submit block-commits, then they will collectively orphan other miners who are better-connected.
 This has happened in practice.
 5. **Some Bitcoin miners run their own Stacks miners and deliberately exclude other Stacks miners' `block-commits` from their Bitcoin blocks.** Once the STX block reward became sufficiently large this allowed them to pay a trivial PoX payout while guaranteeing that they would win the cryptographic sortition in their Bitcoin block.
 This was anticipated in the original design but the regularity with which it happens today is greater than the original protocol accounted for, and thus must be addressed now.

 ## Proposed Solution
-To address these shortcomings, this proposal calls for four fundamental changes to the way Stacks works.
+To address these shortcomings, this proposal calls for three fundamental changes to the way Stacks works.
 - **Fast blocks:** The time taken for a user-submitted transaction to be mined within a block (and thus confirmed) will now take on the order of seconds, instead of tens of minutes.
 This is achieved by separating block production from cryptographic sortitions -- a winning miner may produce many blocks between two subsequent sortitions.
 - **Bitcoin finality:** Once a transaction is confirmed, reversing it is at least as hard as reversing a Bitcoin transaction.
 The Stacks blockchain no longer forks on its own.
 - **Bitcoin Miner MEV Resistance:** This proposal alters the sortition algorithm to ensure that Bitcoin miners do not have an advantage as Stacks miners.
 They must spend competitive amounts of Bitcoin currency to have a chance of earning STX.